Million Dollars to Kill Me: Artwork and title

-Critical reception
+Critical reception and aftermath

 At Metacritic, a site that aggregates reviews from critics, gives the album 75 out of 100 based on 10 reviews, indicating "generally favorable reviews".
 Timothy Monger from Allmusic dubbed the album a "thoughtful and overall solid set."
+Joe Coscarelli from The New York Times mentioned it as a highlight of that seasons's pop/rock releases.
 Pitchfork's Larry Fitzmaurice opined that the band's "willingness to expand the subtleties of their sound makes Million Dollars to Kill Me an enthralling listen, even at its lowest points."
 For Jenzia Burgos at Paste, she felt it lacked the "narrative depth" of previous records, while building musically to showcase their "slickest power pop yet."
+Suzy Exposito of Rolling Stone described the album as a brief but impactful power-pop record: "Joyce Manor are a new class of New Romantics," she said.
+Andrew Unterberger in Billboard called it one of the 25 Best Rock Albums of 2018.